Stronger Operations. Smarter Strategy. Equitable Technology.

 Community as Expert

-People with lived experience (users, staff, citizens) are not simply stakeholders to consult.
+People with lived experience are not simply stakeholders to consult.
 They are experts whose knowledge must guide direction.
-The practice designs and facilitates processes where those most impacted lead.
+We design and facilitate processes where those most impacted lead.

 Critical Analysis

 Direct questions get asked about how systems work, who benefits, and who is left out.
 Technology gets treated as an active force that shapes power relations rather than a neutral tool.
-Organizations get help seeing what they're missing.
+We help organizations see what they're missing.

 Practical Frameworks